tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectSource.PNG">

-__2.2__ Now, select the most accurate classifier.
-Selecting the most accurate classifier is left to the user, but information is supplied in the form of accuracy values in Precision, Recall and F! score, as well as statistical outputs of mean accuracy comparison between two separate experimental conditions entered in the genotypes.csv file.
+__2.2__ Now, select the most accurate classifier (or any classifier of your choosing).
+Selecting the most accurate classifier is left to the user, but information is supplied in the form of accuracy values in Precision, Recall and F1 score, as well as statistical outputs of mean accuracy comparison between two separate experimental conditions entered in the genotypes.csv file.
 With base functionality, the pipeline is set up to process a dataset with two experimental groups.

 <img src = "figures/selectClassifier.PNG">

 __2.3__ After the best classifier is selected, the pipline applies the single selected classifier across the previously unseen dataset and produces count and basic morphology measurements, as well as a handful of prescribed statistical comparisons.
 This step requires a second genotypes file named geno_full.csv from the user containing experimental grouping information for the unseen dataset.

-__To generate your own genotype.csv file: TODO__
+__If not done yet, to generate your own geno_full.csv file: TODO__

 __2.4__ Repeat steps __1.3__ and __1.4__ with the parameters you used in stage 1.